ABA Formal Opinion 512: A Compliance Guide

 - California State Bar Practical Guidance on Generative AI (November 2023), cited in Opinion 512 as a source on confidentiality.

-- Pennsylvania and Philadelphia Joint Formal Opinion 2024-200, cited in Opinion 512 on the risk of cross-representation leakage in self-learning tools.
+- Pennsylvania and Philadelphia Joint Formal Opinion 2024-200, which Opinion 512 cites on cross-representation leakage in self-learning tools.

-- New York, Texas, Illinois, and a growing list of other state bars and local ethics committees that have issued AI-specific guidance since 2024.
+- New York, Texas, Illinois, and other state bars that have issued AI-specific guidance since 2024.

 Next steps for your firm